 All monies received by the Club shall be paid into a bank account opened in the name of the Club and operated by any two (2) signatories from the Executive of which one must be the Treasurer.

 The Treasurer shall keep such accounts, and submit such financial statements as the Committee or the AUSA Council may require.

-An audited statements of receipts and expenditure shall be presented to the Annual General Meeting and shall deliver to the Chairperson, when required, a statement of the Club’s finances.
+An audited statement of receipts and expenditure shall be presented to the Annual General Meeting.

+When required, a statement of the Club’s finances shall be delivered by the Treasurer to the Chairperson or the Board.

 15 DUTIES OF THE SECRETARY